How do I find out more about Kendo and the Memphis Kendo Club?

 When can I expect to participate in full practice?
 Should I go ahead and buy bogu right away?

 New students are scheduled to be in a 'beginner status' for a minimum of 4 months (approximately 10-16 classes).

 -- Your first 2 months will be spent off to the side with an instructor.

 -- At the end of 2 months, you will be eligible to test for the rank of 8.kyu.

--- If you do NOT pass 8.kyu, you will spend an additional 2 months off to the side with an instructor and have an opportunity to test again for 8.kyu at the end of that period.
+-- Based on the subjective opinion of the instructors, you may need to spend an additional 2 months off to the side with an instructor and have an opportunity to test again for 8.kyu at the end of that period.